-- i.
-The Company has not sought written confirmation in respect of trade receivable, trade payable, loan & advances, deposit receivable and deposit payable balances outstanding as at 31st March, 2019 and hence consequential reconciliation/adjustment may arise there from, if any. - ii.
-Apart from expected credit loss as per Ind AS, the company has not made any other provision for losses as on 31st March, 2019.
-However, the company had made a provision for doubtful debts of Rs.
-100.24 lacs pertaining to one customer with whom substantial transactions were executed during the year ended 31st March, 2018.
-The company has initiated legal action and filed suit against the customer for recovery of outstanding dues during the current year.
+The Company has not sought written confirmation in respect of trade receivable, trade payable, loan & advances, deposit receivable and deposit payable balances outstanding as at 31st March, 2020 and hence consequential reconciliation/adjustment may arise there from, if any.
+Apart from expected credit loss as per Ind AS, the company has not made any other provision for losses as on 31st March, 2020.